CAMP-benchmark/CAMP/README.md

 ```

 ### Configure
 Create a configure file in `config/` folder to specify details to build and run.
 See the sample for details.
+Some options have significant effect on performance, such as `HIERARCHY`.
 Each line in configure file is a key-value pair seperated by a space.
 Allowed values is listed in [legacy Usage](#Configurations)

 ### Execute CAMP
 ```